sodalabsab/scalingcloud/README.md

 2. Navigate to **Secrets and variables** > **Actions**.
 3. Add the following secrets:
    - `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID.
-   - `AZURE_RESOURCE_GROUP`: The name of the resource group.
+   - `AZURE_RESOURCE_GROUP`: Provide a suitable name of the resource groups that will be created and used for the labs.

 ### Setting Up Azure Credentials in GitHub

 To deploy Azure resources using GitHub Actions, you need to create and configure Azure credentials securely in your GitHub repository.
+We need to create a service principal (server account) in Azure and give to GitHub to allow access from GitHub Actions into Azure.
 Here's how to do it:

-1. **Log in to Azure CLI**
-   - Open your terminal and log in to Azure using the Azure CLI:
-     ```bash
-     az login
-     ```
-   - Follow the instructions to complete the authentication process.

-2. **Create a Service Principal**
+1. **Create a Service Principal**
    - Run the following command to create a new service principal and capture the output, which includes your `appId`, `password`, and `tenant`:
      ```bash
+     az account show --query id --output tsv
-     az ad sp create-for-rbac --name "github-actions-deploy" --role contributor --scopes /subscriptions/<AZURE_SUBSCRIPTION_ID>
+     az ad sp create-for-rbac --name "github-actions-deploy" --role contributor --scopes /subscriptions/<AZURE_SUBSCRIPTION_ID> --sdk-auth
      ```
-   - Replace `<AZURE_SUBSCRIPTION_ID>` with your actual Azure subscription ID.
+   - Replace `<AZURE_SUBSCRIPTION_ID>` with your actual Azure subscription ID from the first command.
+(You can also find the subscription ID in the portal)
    - The output will look like this:
      ```json
      {